mozilla/bedrock/docs/php.rst

 on installing the org side of the site.
 For more details on why several codebases run the site, see :ref:`How a Request is Handled <merge>`.

-.. note:: This assumes you are using Apache.
+.. note:: This assumes you are using Apache with Unix.
 Windows might have
           different steps, please contact us if you need help.

 1. Install it with these commands: